Just as in university assignments, there is always room for improvement in most

 If you can put into words the nature of your surroundings or whatever you are trying to describe, your writing will improve immensely.
 Try to describe the minute details of the scenario, this will help your essay to ‘come alive’, so to speak, for the marker.

-Together with improved reading habits, your essay can jump a score in no time.
-All the best!
+Together with improved reading habits, your essay can jump a score in no time, which can make all the difference you need to your

-Don't forget to check out our Free GAMSAT Section 2 Essay Quote Generator
+Don't forget to check out our GAMSAT Essay Quote Generator